CoderXYZ7/TypeWriterOS/README.md

 # TypeWriterOS

-**TypeWriterOS** is a minimalist Linux distribution designed for writers.
+**TypeWriterOS** is a minimalist Linux personalization designed for writers.
 It transforms your computer into a distraction-free, digital typewriter, offering a focused environment to write and manage text files effortlessly.

 ---